opencax/opencax.github.io/gsoc_acceptance.md

 This lays out the basic "rules and requirements" that our organizations require of all Summer of Code (whether GSoC or SOCIS) participants whose project proposals are accepted.
-Unless otherwise arranged with the organization administrator (contact 'brlcad' via IRC on irc.freenode.net), it will be expected that all students will comply with the requirements outlined below.
+Unless otherwise arranged with the organization administrator (contact 'brlcad' via IRC on irc.libera.chat), it will be expected that all students will comply with the requirements outlined below.